d4n3sh/thedaneshproject/content/posts/2016-03-25-buy-raspberry-pi-3-model-b-malaysia.md

 ### [<img loading="lazy" class="alignnone" src="https://www.element14.com/community/servlet/JiveServlet/downloadImage/38-12109-157644/313-48/element14+LOGO.png" alt="element14 Sdn.
 Bhd" width="267" height="41" />][8] [my.element14.com][8] &#8211; RM170

 RS and Element 14 are both official distributors for the Raspberry Pi globally.
-Getting the Raspberry Pi from either one will be the cheapest option especially if you&#8217;re planning to buy in bulk.
+Getting the Raspberry Pi from either one will be the cheapest option especially if you're planning to buy in bulk.

-Ok, that&#8217;s it for now.
+Ok, that's it for now.
 Hope this post helps you get started on your Raspberry Pi 3 adventure.

-If you know of any other businesses carrying the Raspberry Pi 3 Model B locally please let me know and I&#8217;ll update the list.
+If you know of any other businesses carrying the Raspberry Pi 3 Model B locally please let me know and I'll update the list.

  [1]: /wp-content/uploads/2016/03/Rpi3-box-510x600.jpg
  [2]: http://www.raspberryware.com/product/raspberry-pi-3-b/